alessioborgi/WASA_Photo/README.md

 **Copyright © 2023 Alessio Borgi**

-**PROJECT SCOPE**: Build a complete Web Architecture for an Instagram-Like Platform, from the API Documentation, passing through the Backend and the Frontend, and ending with the Containerisation.
+**PROJECT SCOPE**: Build a complete Web Architecture for an Instagram-like platform, from the API Documentation, passing through the Backend and the Frontend, and ending with the Containerisation.
+This is a web application for photo sharing, offering an Instagram-like experience.
+Users can upload, explore, and interact with photos in a community-driven environment.
+Equipped with features such as user profiles, feeds, likes, and comments, WASA Photo fosters creativity and social interaction in a seamless and responsive interface.

 **PROJECT RESULTS**:
 - OpenAPI Documentation.